 What is fibromyalgia?

 The main symptoms of fibromyalgia are widespread pain, extreme tiredness and difficulty sleeping.
 The symptoms can vary from person to person, and you may experience good and bad days.
-You may also experience problems with memory and concentration – some fibromyalgia sufferers describe it like a “brain fog.”
+You may also experience problems with memory and concentration – some fibromyalgia sufferers describe it as a “brain fog.”

 How is fibromyalgia treated?